Cognex-ID/phonegap-manateeworks-v3/README.md

   </script>
 ```

-First thing we need to do is setup a valid license with:
+Setup a valid license with:

 ```javaScript
   return mwbScanner.setKey('input-your-key-here').then(function(response){